jglev/obsidian-carry-forward/README.md

 ## Screenshots and Usage

-The plugin provides four commands:
+The plugin provides four primary commands:

 1. `Carry Forward: Copy selection with each line linked to its copied source`
   ![](docs/img/copy-selection-with-each-line-linked.gif)